bcit-ci/CodeIgniter/user_guide_src/source/libraries/security.rst

 malicious things.
 If anything disallowed is encountered it is rendered safe by converting the data to character entities.

-Note: This function should only be used to deal with data upon submission.
-It's not something that should be used for general runtime processing since it requires a fair amount of processing overhead.

 To filter data through the XSS filter use the ``xss_clean()`` method::

 	$data = $this->security->xss_clean($data);